Skons/SOAS/README.md

 #### <a name='Rotarysingleclick-1'></a>Rotary single click
 The alarm can be edited by single clicking the rotary button.
 This will make the time blink that is in edit mode.
 Single again and it will bring you to the minute.
 The last single click allows for editing the time it will take for the local alarm to be on.
 Keep in mind that you need to have local alarm support on your clock.
 Turning the rotary button is used to edit the hour, minute or alarm on local after seconds.

+If the SH1106 is used, the alarm on local after seconds is only visible when the edit mode is passed the editing of the minutes.
+On the sh1107 it all fits on the same page.

 #### <a name='Rotarydoubleclick-1'></a>Rotary double click
 Double click will enable or disable the alarm.